carrieprice78/website/content/home/demo.md

  css_class = ""
 +++

-I am a health sciences librarian and expert searcher with a strong interest in user-centered and instructional design, evidence-based medicine, and interprofessional education.
+I am a medical librarian and expert searcher with a strong interest in user-centered and instructional design, evidence-based medicine, and interprofessional education.
 View my [ORCID](https://orcid.org/0000-0003-4345-3547).

 Please see the [Guides](/guides/) section of this site for various guides on health sciences librarianship, expert searching, open educational resources, nursing, systematic reviews, and more.
 I also maintain and update a [YouTube Channel](https://www.youtube.com/channel/UCMqAATLPshn8Znip6E3QMSw) with videos about citation management, searching, and evidence-based medicine.